 Read Next: (links open in a new tab)

-Over the past two years, I’ve used Grayl’s second bottle, the GeoPress for travel and hiking.
+Over the past few years, I’ve used Grayl’s second bottle, the GeoPress for travel and hiking.
 It’s been an excellent companion.
 Using the GeoPress, I’ve been able to drink tap water anywhere in the world.
 It’s given me clean water while hiking in the wilderness and even allowed me to drink from stagnant pools without getting ill.
 Grayl’s GeoPress is one of my must-have travel items!